jamesdmfoster/jamesdmfoster/Portfolio/Portfolio.md

 Welcome to my portfolio!
 This folder contains PDFs of some of my favourite work.
-The accompanying video presentation for White-Paper_COVID can be found [here](https://video.liberta.vip/w/vH7M1eu2iAxp1NoCMfvhKd)
+The accompanying video presentation for the [white paper](https://github.com/jamesdmfoster/jamesdmfoster/blob/main/Portfolio/White-Paper_COVID.pdf) can be found [here](https://video.liberta.vip/w/vH7M1eu2iAxp1NoCMfvhKd)